Looking for the best Disney park for teenagers?

 If there is a slight edge between the two parks at Disneyland then it goes to California Adventure.
 And it makes sense as California Adventure is modeled after Hollywood Studios.

-But teenagers will also love the Incredible Coaster, the Guardians of the Galaxy Tower of Terror and the newish ride of Spider Man Webslinger.
+But teenagers will also love the Incredible Coaster, the Guardians of the Galaxy Tower of Terror, and the newish ride of Spider-Man Webslinger.

 Radiator Springs Racers at Cars Land is also pretty great.
-It is definitely not a thrill ride.
+It is not a thrill ride.
 But similar to Toy Story Land, there is something perfectly nostalgic about this part of the park since teens grew up watching (and rewatching, and rewatching) Cars.

 Now if Star Wars Galaxy Edge was at California Adventure as it is at Hollywood Studios, then there would be a clear winner between the two parks.